-NEED HELP CHOOSING A RAVAL RESTAURANT FOR DINNER?
+NEED HELP CHOOSING RESTAURANTS IN RAVAL FOR DINNER?

 El Raval neighborhood is the most densely populated area in the Ciutat Vella district.
 I must say that long ago people called it Barri Chino (Chinatown) because of the vandalism and crime there, and it was considered a dangerous place.
 Nowadays, after building two police stations, new university faculties, the Rambla del Raval and the MACBA Museum, the area has become an interesting place to walk around that mixes up the ethnic origins of most of its inhabitants with some underground and trendy shops and businesses, as well as lots of bars and restaurants.

 However, lots of these eateries are cheap an lack of charm: mostly kebab, falafel and sandwich places, or dusty bars now run by Chinese immigrants.
 And after the famous Casa Leopoldo closed, we felt we needed to share what were the available options for a decent meal in the district.
 That’s why today we are recommending you our favorite el Raval restaurants that will never fail you.

 With its 125 years of history, Ca l’Estevet has been a mythical restaurant frequented by local celebrities, as you can see in the photos hung on its old-fashioned tiled walls.
 The last one was Mark Zuckenberk, the Facebook owner!
 Its cuisine is based in Spanish and Catalan earthy dishes: pig trotters, pork sausage with beans, duck with orange, baked lamb, monkfish, sole, calamari… Veggie lovers won’t find many options here, but they will definitely enjoy their “escalivada” (baked veggies) with goat cheese and their spinach the Catalan way (sauté with pinenuts and raisins).